 Now more than ever, email inboxes are overflowing as businesses reach out with messages about how they’re responding to the coronavirus pandemic, including safety measures being taken and impacted hours of operation.
 The influx of emails makes it difficult for customers to find the updates that matter to them most.
 That’s where texting helps.
 Our research shows that 83% of consumers respond to a text within 30 minutes or less, which means they’ll receive (and read) your text faster than an email.

 If your business is being impacted by the coronavirus and you need to reach your customers with important updates, here’s how we recommend using texting.

-Set up Auto Replies to ensure customers get the information they need
+Set up COVID-19 Auto Replies to ensure customers get the information they need

 There’s a good chance your customers are trying to reach you through multiple channels right now.
-Auto Replies are one way to ensure your customers get a response, even if you’re dealing with high-volume customer service inquiries or have temporarily closed your doors.
+An Auto Reply is one way to ensure your customers get a response, even if you’re dealing with high-volume customer service inquiries or have temporarily closed your doors.